MCBE-Speedrunning/Speedrunning-Rulebook/global/README.md

 	- In the case of cooperative runs, only the host is required to provide proof.
 	- Any video hosting service is allowed, and the video does not need to be public.
-It is however strongly recommend that you submit public videos on YouTube.
+It is, however, strongly recommended that you submit public videos on YouTube.
-		+ If a video is not public, it must either be unlisted, or be shared with a moderator in another form.
+		+ If a video is not public, it must either be unlisted or shared with a moderator in another form.
-	- There are no minimum quality settings, however at a minimum we recommend 480p video at 30fps.
+	- There are no minimum quality settings; however, at a minimum, we recommend 480p video at 30fps.
-	- A run may be rejected if there are too many dropped frames as it makes accurate retiming impossible.
+	- A run may be rejected if there are too many dropped frames, as it makes accurate retiming impossible.
 	- Audio is not required.
 * It is not required to have a timer.